MSU-CSIS/telecoupling-toolbox/README.md

 ## Download and unzip the Telecoupling Toolbox repository
 ---------------------
-1. Find the [Downloads](https://bitbucket.org/f-tonini/telecoupling-geoapp/downloads) menu on the left of the main overview page.
+1. Find the [Clone or Download](https://github.com/f-tonini/telecoupling-toolbox) button on the top right of the main repository page.
-2. Click on 'Download repository' and save the .zip file on your local computer.
+2. Click on the button and save the .zip file on your local computer.
 3. Unzip the folder and take a look at the file content and structure.
 The zipped folder contains a snapshot of ALL current files and documents that are found in this repository.

 ## Install Python libraries for 3rd party external software